ininicho/blog/content/stories/loneliness-pandemic.md

 ---
 type: story
+date: 2020-10-04
+image: placeholder-22
 title: Loneliness Pandemic
+description: the pandemic brings a lot of stress to the world. it's a time of great uncertainty and uncertainty, but also a time of great loneliness.
+---

+::story-layout
+---
+title: Loneliness Pandemic
 date: 2020-10-04
-description: The pandemic brings a lot of stress to the world.
-It's a time of great uncertainty and uncertainty, but also a time of great loneliness.
-image: universeedge
+image: placeholder-22
 author: Nicholaus Suprapto
 tags:
-  - Self-Help
+  - self-help
 ---

 After nine months passed, 2020 is indeed a hell of a year.
 With the pandemic still going wild, everyone is stuck at home in quarantine.
 Public places closed, group meetings reduced, school and work are all done from home.
 This rapid change has surely affected our lives.
 Physically, people are probably gaining some weight due to lack of movement and too much Netflix.
 Mentally, this virus is driving us crazy.
 Besides Covid-19, loneliness is also spreading from person to person, creating a new pandemic.

 In this decade, communication has advanced significantly.
 I could be video calling my friends in other continents with just a few clicks.
 In fact, most schools moved the teaching process virtually during this pandemic.
 Students and teachers don't have to meet in-person for school.
 On the other hand, classes are held in video conferences.
 This advance in technology has enabled us to become more connected than ever.
 However, we still feel lonely sometimes.
 In fact, we are feeling lonelier than ever during quarantine and it's slowly killing us from inside.